-USE ONLY UNDER CLOSE ADULT SUPERVISION.
-FOR OUTDOOR USE ONLY.
-DO NOT HOLD IN HAND.
 REMOVE FROM PACKAGING AND UNROLL BEFORE USE.

 HANG USING PROVIDED LOOP.

 DO NOT HANG NEAR COMBUSTIBLE MATERIAL.
 LIGHT FUSE AND GET AWAY.
-NEVER ATTEMPT TO RELIGHT A FUSE.

-4-1.1 All consumer fireworks imported into the United States must comply with certain regulations promulgated by the United States Department of Transportation.
-These regulations govern approval of fireworks for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers. these requirements.
+NOTE: See Appendix C for a summary of these requirements.
 However, Appendix C is only a summary and not a complete discussion.
 Title 49 of the United States Code should be consulted for complete information.